rootless-containers/rootlesskit/docs/subid.md

 ## Dynamic
 The `dynamic` source (`--subid-source=dynamic`) executes the `/usr/bin/getsubids` binary to get the subids.

-The `getsubuids` binary is known to be available for the following distributions:
+The `getsubids` binary is known to be available for the following distributions:
 - Fedora, since 35 (`dnf install shadow-utils-subid`)
 - Alpine, since 3.16 (`apkg install shadow-subids`)
 - Ubuntu, since 22.10 (`apt-get install uidmap`)